-Strategic direction 8.1.
+Strategic Direction 7.1.
 Strengthen its institutional capacity and functioning through the allocation of sufficient resources and expertise to deliver its work programmes.

-Strategic direction 8.2.
-Ensure a fuller, more active and more informed participation by members of the Authority and other stakeholders through the adoption of working methods that are focused, targeted and effective and delivered under enhanced conditions of transparency and accountability, leading to a more inclusive approach to decision-making.
+Strategic Direction 7.2.
+Facilitate a fuller, more active and more informed participation by members of the Authority and other stakeholders through the adoption of working methods which are focused, targeted and effective and delivered under enhanced conditions of transparency and accountability, leading to a more inclusive approach to decision-making.

-Strategic direction 8.3.
-Keep work programmes and working methodologies under review such that they achieve the objectives set by members of the Authority within a reasonable time frame and in a cost-effective manner through improved planning and management.
+Strategic Direction 7.3.
+Keep work programmes and working methodologies under review such that they achieve the objectives set by members of the Authority within a reasonable time frame and cost-effectively through improved planning and management.

-Strategic direction 8.4.
+Strategic Direction 7.4.
 Assess long-term options for funding its operations.